Transporter erector launcher: Transporter erector launcher and radar (TELAR)

-Related launchers

 Transporter launcher and radar (TLAR)

-A transporter launcher and radar (TLAR) is the same as a TELAR without the erector capability, because the missile in question is transported in the launch-ready position.
-An example is the 9K330 Tor, which mounts a vertical launching system-style block of SAMs.
+A transporter launcher and radar (TLAR) is the same as a TELAR without the erector capability, because the missile in question is transported in the launch-ready position as default.
+An example is the 9K330 Tor, which mounts a vertical launching system (VLS)-style block of SAMs that correct their trajectory using rockets on the missile body itself.

 Mobile erector launcher (MEL)

 The Patriot missile system has a towed launch vehicle or mobile erector launcher (MEL).

+Palletised erector launchers

+Another sub-set of the TEL are erector-launchers mounted to pallets, which can then be carried by suitable vehicles to create a TEL.
+The MBDA iLauncher used to launch the Sky Sabre missile is one example; a 15-tonne unit which is carried by MAN HX trucks in British Army service.

 Rocket launch vehicle

 In spaceflight, TELs are support structures used to transport a rocket launch vehicle horizontally from an assembly facility to a nearby fixed launch pad where it is raised vertical for launch.
-This system is used, for example, by SpaceX for its launch vehicles (Falcon 9 & Heavy, not Starship), but they call it a "transporter erector".
+It is similar to TELs, except the fact that most space rockets must be erected and launched with the appropriate infrastructure, such as those found in a spaceport.
+This system is used by several space-launch agencies; the Soyuz has a TE that can be transported by railway, SpaceX for its launch vehicles Falcon 9 and Heavy (but not Starship).

+Some small-lift launch vehicles, such as Russian Start-1 and Chinese Kuaizhou series, can be launched from ordinary TELs from unprepared pads.